Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Deciding satisfiability of the LG clausal class

 Let both $A_1$ and $A_2$ be compound-term atoms.
-By Lemma \ref{lem:mat_comp_lit} and the fact that $A_1$ and $A_2$ are simple, the mgu~$\sigma$ substitutes variables with either constants or variables.
-Then the fact that $A_1$ is simple implies that $A_1\sigma$ is simple. \end{proof}
+By Lemma \ref{lem:mat_comp_lit} and since $A_1$ and $A_2$ are simple, the mgu~$\sigma$ substitutes variables with either constants or variables.
+Then, the fact that $A_1$ is simple implies that $A_1\sigma$ is simple. \end{proof}

 Next we study the depth and width of non-eligible literals in conclusions.